 7 Places To Visit In 2017 Before It’s Too Late

-There’s no denying that the future is uncertain for many of the most magical places in the world, and the extraordinary wildlife which inhabit them.
-With so many places, plants, mammals and marine animals on the endangered list, it was difficult for us to make a shortlist of those which we think you should add to your bucket list for 2017.
-Instead, consider these to be just a sampling of the myriad destinations worth both visiting and helping in the new year.
+There’s no denying the future is uncertain for many of the most magical places in the world and the extraordinary wildlife that inhabit them.
+With so many places, plants, mammals and marine animals endangered, it was difficult for us to narrow down those we think you should add to your bucket list.
+Instead, consider these to be a sampling of the myriad destinations worth both visiting and helping as 2017 comes to a close.

 Sumatra and Borneo

-Sumatra is an island in Western Indonesia, the sixth-largest in the world.
-Nearby Borneo is the third-largest.
-While these breathtaking islands are not themselves being threatened, they've lost 50% of their rainforest (due largely to the Palm Oil boom) and are thus home to a number of endangered species including the Sumatran Tiger, Sumatran Orangutan, Pygmy Elephant, Sumatran Rhino and more.
-Official figures show that 70% of what remains of Indonesia's rainforests are to be converted to palm or acacia plantations in coming years, with total destruction possible within two decades.
+Sumatra is an island in Western Indonesia, the sixth largest in the world.
+Nearby Borneo is the third largest.
+While these breathtaking islands are not themselves threatened, they've lost 50% of their rain forest (due largely to the palm oil boom) and are thus home to a number of endangered species including the Sumatran tiger, Sumatran orangutan, pygmy elephant, Sumatran rhino and more.
+Official figures show 70% of what remains of Indonesia's rain forests will be converted to palm or acacia plantations in coming years, with total destruction possible within two decades.
 For the myriad species who call these two islands home, this most certainly spells extinction.
 You can help by avoiding products containing palm oil whenever possible—here is a helpful resource for doing so.

 The Great Barrier Reef